IamfromSpace/elm-touch/README.md

 # Global Touch Events

-This library is useful for trickier mouse interactions.
+This library is useful for trickier touch interactions.
 Things like:

   - Close a dialog when the user taps outside of it.
   - Implement drag-and-drop for something.